 More than four decades have passed since my realization that I was no longer an Adventist.
 My continuing spiritual journey has taken me to many different places, most of which I would not have regarded as having any valid connection to spirituality back when I was an Adventist.
 There have been memorable visits to native Hawaiian sacred sites as well as a number of places sacred to Native Americans.
 I've participated in Native American sweat lodge rituals and Eastern meditation practices.
 In 2001, I was fortunate to spend a week in an organized retreat at the Cathedral of Notre Dame ("Our Lady") in Chartres, France.
 Chartres Cathedral was a major center of the cult of the Virgin which flourished during the High Middle Ages.
 It is one of the most outstanding extant examples of medieval sacred art.
 Stepping inside its massive doors is like stepping back through the centuries into a world vastly different from ours.
 The cathedral is filled with wonderful sculpture and stained glass depicting figures and stories from Christian tradition, an intricate sacred text in stone and glass.
 Spending most of a week in such a place was an experience very far removed from anything I could have imagined back when I was an Adventist.
 As I was reminded one afternoon when, during one of the many free periods we had for reflection and meditation, I was sitting in the cathedral gardens full of blooming tulips.
 The next scheduled activity was to begin in the cathedral crypt, the area under the cathedral predating the current building, from which we were to process up to the cathedral nave to ritually walk around the labyrinth design inlaid in the floor.
 As I was reflecting on my Chartres experience up to that point and thinking of what was coming next, the words, "There be dragons there," suddenly occurred to me.
 I recognized the phrase as one that marked unexplored territory on medieval maps.
 I also knew it was a reference to the Dragon of Revelation 13, which as an Adventist I had been taught represented the Catholic Church.
 So there I was about to descend into the very lair of the Dragon!
 But what I found there was very far removed from the demonic force Adventist teaching claimed was responsible for Catholicism.

-As deeply moved as I was by my experience at Chartres and other European cathedrals I have visited, I am very far from being in any danger of converting to Catholicism or any other particular religion, Eastern or Western.
+As deeply moved as I was by my experience at Chartres and other European cathedrals I have visited, along with another retreat spent with monks at an Irish monastery, I am very far from being in any danger of converting to Catholicism or any other particular religion, Eastern or Western.
 My Adventist experience has made me wary of organized religion.
 This perhaps has been to my advantage in some ways.
 I insist on my right to think and feel for myself.
 I doubt that I could ever be taken in by some cult-like group or charismatic guru.
 But it also holds me back from deep involvement with any particular spiritual group or practice.
 Even when moved to tears by what I feel in a place like Chartres or Canterbury Cathedral, my doubts keep me from embracing the beliefs represented there.
 I feel an affinity for the liberal Christianity expressed by the Episcopal Church.
 But I cannot bring myself to say the Creed, even when I tell myself that I understand it in symbolic rather than literal terms.
 I am very moved by the Eastern Orthodox liturgy and the sense of the sacred expressed in that rich and ancient tradition which has direct links to early Christianity.
 A Russian Orthodox midnight Easter service I once attended in an candle lit, icon filled cathedral remains a spiritual high point for me.
 But I very much doubt that I could ever find a place in that community or wholeheartedly agree with their beliefs.
 Over the years I have been involved off and on with Unitarian-Universalist churches.
 The radical insistence on individual freedom of belief that is the core of Unitarian-Universalism greatly appeals to me.
 But even there I found it hard to make a lasting commitment.

 I don't consider myself a Christian in the sense of accepting Christ as my personal savior or elevating the Bible to a position above the scriptures of other traditions.
 The notion of a personal deity watching over the world from some place on high and actively intervening in human affairs is for me far too limited, a vestige from simpler times and less sophisticated world views.
 Many years of studying the history of the Bible has convinced me that it is a product of human imagination, not divine revelation.
 As a depth psychotherapist, I certainly do not denigrate imagination or the wondrous things that emerge from it to enrich human life.
 But neither do I elevate it, or anything else, to a position of infallible authority.

 I generally dislike labels and categories as simplistic and limited.
-Years ago I came across a Zen saying: “Once you have said it you have missed it.”
+Years ago I came across a Zen saying: “Once you have said it, you have missed it.”
 That still rings true for me.
 I resist attempts to put what I believe into some neat descriptive box that is bound to lack room for many aspects of how I experience myself and the world.
 But I suppose I might describe myself as an agnostic mystic.
 Agnostic in the sense of not believing that I can ever know absolute truth with absolute certainty.
 Mystic in my conviction that no scripture, no teaching, no words can adequately convey the mystery that underlies human existence.
 In a wonderful book entitled The Mystical Psychoanalyst, Michael Eigen, says “God may be a name for the infinite unknowable, which is a name for whatever God is a name for, which is unnameable."
 I like that.

 Yet, despite all my doubts and misgivings about my Christian upbringing, Christianity continues to be very much alive as an undeniably strong force within my psyche.
 While I am fascinated by Hindu mythology and iconography, and find Buddhist ideas about the nature of existence match my experience very well, Eastern religious symbols don't evoke the same kind of deep emotional response that I have to the particular set of symbols that are mine by virtue of having been born a Christian.
 Encountering for the first time a number of years ago the great cathedrals of England and France with their vivid symbolic representation of the Christian story in glass and stone, was an overwhelming experience of Something so much greater than myself that I am still at a loss for words adequate to it.
-But I also catch glimpses of that same Something wherever I might be, whether at the seashore, playing with my cat, making love with my wife, walking on a beach, being a witness to the ongoing creation and destruction all around me, and those fleeting moments when I am simply aware that I am.
+But I also catch glimpses of that same Something wherever I might be, whether at the seashore, playing with my cats, making love with my wife, walking on a beach, being a witness to the ongoing creation and destruction all around me, and those fleeting moments when I am simply aware that I am.
 The concretely literal God I once believed dwelt in a region somewhere beyond the sky is far too small to encompass all this.
 Rather than "God," I prefer to call it "Mystery," "the Ultimate," or, borrowing from the great medieval Christian mystic, Meister Eckhart, the "Godhead Beyond God."(4) These days my primary spiritual exercise as well as involvement in organized religion consists of the monthly labyrinth walk at San Francisco's Grace Cathedral.
 (It was with a group from the Grace Cathedral Veriditas labyrinth project that I made my pilgrimage to Chartres Cathedral.)

 In my better moments, when I am open to it, I know beyond all doubt that life in all its beauty intermingled with moments of undeniable horror is an ongoing revelation of the Divine.
 The best representation of this that I know of is the Hindu image of Shiva as Lord of the Dance, simultaneously creating the cosmos, maintaining it, and destroying it.
 In one of his four hands Shiva holds a drum that represents the primordial sound that brings creation into being.
 In another he points to the demon he tramples underfoot, a representative of the ignorance that leads us to mistake the changing moment for ultimate reality.
 His third hand is extended in the gesture of reassurance.
 In his fourth hand is the fire that returns everything to the primal oneness from which the universe once more arises in the never ending creative/destructive dance of eternity.